mysociety/alaveteli/docs/running/redaction.md

 </div>

-Alaveteli supports redaction because it _automatically publishes_ correspondance between a requester and the authority.
-The most common need for redaction is when one or more of the messages in that correspondance contain personal or sensitive information.
+Alaveteli supports redaction because it _automatically publishes_ correspondence between a requester and the authority.
+The most common need for redaction is when one or more of the messages in that correspondence contain personal or sensitive information.
 Sometimes this is because the requester included personal information in the outgoing request.
 Often the authority, by automatically quoting the incoming email in their reply, then includes that